gnunn1/tilix-web/_manual/title.md

 ---
 ### Titles

-Terminix support using variables in the various titles and names it allows to be configured.
+Tilix support using variables in the various titles and names it allows to be configured.
 This enables the title to better reflect the current state of the application, session or currently focused terminal.
 Variables can be used in the following locations:

 * Window title
 * Session name